Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

 where ${\bar{t}}_i$ represents the average duration of trips originating from zone $i$.
 To derive the per-time earning, we also need to characterize the average time spent by the driver to receive an earning of $\bar{e}_i$.
-After dropping off passengers in zone $i$, the human driver can either stay in zone $i$ or cruise to another zone $j$: (a) if the driver chooses to stay in the same zone $i$, before completing the next ride, he/she will experience an average waiting time $w_i^d$ and an average trip time ${\bar{t}}_i$.
-The expected per-time earnings is then ${\bar{e}}_i \big/ (w_i^d+{\bar{t}}_i)$; (b) if the driver chooses to reposition to a distinct zone $j$, he/she will undergo an average waiting time $(w_j^d+t_{ij})$ and the average trip time ${\bar{t}}_j$, and thus the expected per-time earning is ${\bar{e}}_j \big/ (w_j^d+t_{ij}+{\bar{t}}_j)$.
+After dropping off passengers in zone $i$, the human driver can either stay in zone $i$ or cruise to another zone $j$: (a) if the driver chooses to stay in the same zone $i$, before completing the next ride, he/she will experience an average waiting time $w_j^{d,H}$ and an average trip time ${\bar{t}}_i$.
+The expected per-time earnings is then ${\bar{e}}_i \big/ (w_j^{d,H}+{\bar{t}}_i)$; (b) if the driver chooses to reposition to a distinct zone $j$, he/she will undergo an average waiting time $(w_j^{d,H}+t_{ij})$ and the average trip time ${\bar{t}}_j$, and thus the expected per-time earning is ${\bar{e}}_j \big/ (w_j^{d,H}+t_{ij}+{\bar{t}}_j)$.
 Given this, we can use a discrete choice model to characterize the probability that an idle human driver in zone $i$ chooses to reposition to zone $j$, which can be cast as:

 where $\mathbb{P}_{ij}$ is the probability that drivers in zone $i$ choose to reposition to zone $j$, and $\mathbb{P}_{ii}$ is the probability that an idle driver in zone $i$ chooses to stay in zone $i$.
 These repositioning probabilities are determined by the potential per-time earning in each zone.
-Note that when a human driver relocates from zone $i$ to zone $j$, he/she can be possibly intercepted by a passenger that requests a ride along the path from zone $i$ to zone $j$.
-This can be captured by a queuing model as presented in \cite{li2021spatial}, but we omit these details in the model for the sake of simplicity.
-Given the repositioning probabilities, the repositioning flow of human drivers can be written as:
+Given the repositioning probabilities, the intended repositioning flow of human drivers should satisfy:

-Note that the summation term on the right-hand side of equation (\ref{repositioning_flow}) denotes the total arrival rate of human drivers who drop off passengers in zone $i$ and need to decide whether he/she should stay or reposition to a different zone.
+where the summation term on the right-hand side of (\ref{repositioning_flow}) denotes the total arrival rate of human drivers who drop off passengers in zone $i$ and need to decide whether to stay or to reposition to a different zone.

+Note that $f_{ij,H}$ and $f_{ij,A}$ are the {\em intended} reposition flow before the vehicle starts repositioning.
+However, each vehicle can still be matched to a nearby passenger during the repositioning process.
+In other words, the empty vehicle can be intercepted by passengers in other zones before it arrives at the final repositioning destination.
+To model this, we denote $\mathcal{P}_{ij}\in\mathcal{V}$ as the set of intermediate zones along the shortest path from zone $i$ to zone $j$.\footnote{Note that $i\in\mathcal{P}_{ij}$, and $j\in\mathcal{P}_{ij}$.} Define $\Pi(k|i\rightarrow j)$ as the probability of the vehicle being intercepted when passing by $k$ while repositioning from zone $i$ to zone $j$.
+In this case, the actual repositioning flow of AVs and human drivers can be written as: